diprasetyamr/dataPrep/readme.md

 **Data Preparation Program**

-1. We are doing a short term load forecasting (STLF).
+1. The data preparation is for a short term load forecasting (STLF).

 2. This program is designed to extract the datasets from a csv file.
 The csv file is generated from dumping the sql table.